Perhaps you have noticed your cat slowing blinking their eyes at you, then partially closing their eyes.

 The general feeling seems to be that cats consider this activity to be a friendly gesture of good will.

-Should I do Slow Blinking at My Cat?
+Should I Do Slow Blinking at My Cat?

 You can do the slow blinking / eye narrowing greeting with your cat.
 You may or may not get a likewise response from your kitty, but either way you have initiated what is considered to be a pleasing interaction with your pet.